dulnan/lazy-brush/README.md

 the position of the brush.
 The brush will only move when the pointer is outside the "lazy area" of the brush.
-With this technique it's possible to freely draw smooth lines and curves with just a pointer or finger.
+With this technique it's possible to freely draw smooth lines and curves with just a mouse or finger.

 # How it works
 When the position of the pointer is updated, the distance to the brush is